ajomuch92/i_internet_speed_test/README.md

 ### Contributors

+This packages is just an improvement made by [ajomuch92](https://github.com/ajomuch92) based on internet_speed_test package.
 The major contributor that made this package better for the iOS platform is [Akshat Sharma](https://github.com/aks3800) so a huge shoutout to him!

 ### Platforms